-Most of the area is a huge souk.
+Most of the area is a vast souk.
 Alleyways, courtyards and cubby holes abound.
 Later these traditional streets will come alive with local traders selling everything; from traditional clothing, like abayas, djellabas, and kaftans.
 To the renowned babouche slippers (I bought a fetching yellow pair), fez's, olives, herbs, spices, oils, handicrafts, ceramics, and Persian rugs.
 You’ll haggle; I was here yesterday.

 I like leafy Habous, the cafe culture, the people watching.
-Talking of coffee; two choices, strong coffee (think espresso plus plus) with water on the side, or local mint tea.
+Talking of coffee; two choices, strong coffee (think espresso plus) with water on the side, or local mint tea.

 Casablanca is crammed full of Instagrammable backgrounds, especially in this area.

 Oh, forgot to mention, I had planned for a guest runner this morning.
-A local Moroccan clairvoyant, a charming fellow called Mustafa.
+A local Moroccan clairvoyant, a charming fellow, called Mustafa.
 Unfortunately, he cried off last minute due to unforeseen circumstances.
 Taxi...

 Arriving from Sierra Leone was arduous.
 27 hours’ door to door.
 Travelling from west to North Africa is seldom a breeze.

 It's late January 2017.
 0625 hrs.
 Still dark.
-Will there be any surprises on the morning run?
+Will there be any surprises in the morning run?
 Pink flamingos, perhaps?
 A hands knees and boomps a daisy moment, maybe?
 Who was it who once said, 'adventure before dementia'?
 Damn, it's gone.
 I can't remember...

 Reveille.
 Much needed.
 A decent sleep.
 The top photo is from my hotel window.
 The Hotel Ambassadeurs, functional but value for money.
 Tempting to use the Ferrero Rocher tagline from many moons ago, "Ambassadors you're not spoiling us."
-However, it’s fine, don't overthink the reviews on Tripe Advisor.
+However, it’s okay, don't overthink the reviews on Tripe Advisor.